| Accession |

 case <OG:Chloroplast>

-MISCELLANEOUS: In plastids the F-type ATPase is also known as CF(1)CF(0).
+MISCELLANEOUSIn plastids the F-type ATPase is also known as CF(1)CF(0).

 end case

-SIMILARITY: Belongs to the ATPase B chain family.
+SIMILARITYBelongs to the ATPase B chain family.

-case <OG:Chloroplast> or <OC:Cyanobacteria> and not <OC:Gloeobacter>
+case <OG:Chloroplast> or <OC:Cyanobacteriota> and not <OC:Gloeobacter>

 else case <OC:Gloeobacter>